Can I Use Cream Cheese After the Expiration Date?

 Risk of Foodborne Illness

-While consuming cream cheese after the expiration date may not always result in immediate illness, there is a risk of foodborne illness if the product has spoiled.
+While consuming cream cheese after the expiration date may not always can increase the likelihood of immediate illness, there is a risk of foodborne illness if the product has spoiled.
 Symptoms of foodborne illness can range from mild gastrointestinal discomfort to more severe complications.

 Tips for Extending the Shelf Life of Cream Cheese